Italian Island Summer (Wish I Bought a Camera Before Traveling)

 She also drives it with style, stick shift and all.

-The windows rolled all the way down and you get exposure to the energy of the town, which comes alive at 9pm.
+The windows rolled all the way down and you get exposure to the energy of the town, which comes alive at night after the hot sun has gone down.

 She asks questions like what I do and what brings me back as she makes eye contact in the rear view mirror.

-Roads are tight and everyone’s walking around us.
+Roads are one-way and very tight and everyone’s walking around us.

 We pull up to a side parking lot and I hear a group of 3 men say “Loreeeee” in a way one greets their homie.
 They also look at me which makes me feel shy.
 We park and she gets out, slides my door open, whips out a little step stool and pops the trunk for my suitcase which one of the gentlemen grab.